 How To Repair Heat-Damaged Curly Hair

 Hair spa treatment works really well for restoring hair health and reducing heat damage.
 The steam creates a micro humid environment that helps the moisture to penetrate deep into the hair shaft.
 Applying a hair moisturizer and massaging the scalp also helps revive the hair follicles and strands.
-Washing your hair with room-temperature water closes the cuticles, thereby allowing the hair to retain moisture.
+Washing your hair with cool water closes the cuticles, thereby allowing the hair to retain moisture.
 It is better to get a spa treatment twice a month for the first two months.
 Continue getting the spa treatment once a month after the second month.

 - Try Hot Coconut Oil Treatment